CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

 Mod Types --> .pak, .asi, .dll

 Schedule I:
-- no specific requirements</br>
+- no specific requirements, utilize plugins folder when needed so czt can scope everything upon install.</br>
-Mod Types --> .pak, .dll
+Mod Types --> .pak, .asi, .dll

 Ready or Not:
 - no specific requirements</br>